 In 2003, the African nation of Angola was emerging from a quarter of a century of civil war and massive human rights abuses.
-1½ million people were killed during the fighting and one in three had to flee their home.
-All sides had used human rights abuses as a tool for their advantage on the battlefield.
-Efforts to obtain redress or complain against the violations and abuses had only led to more violence.
-With the return of peace, Angolans were demanding action to deal with the country’s grave history of abuses and impunity.
+1½ million people were killed during the fighting, and one in three had to flee their home.
+All sides committed human rights abuses on the battlefield.
+Efforts to file complaints or obtain redress had only led to more violence.
+With the return of peace, Angolans were demanding action to deal with the country’s grave history of abuse and impunity.

 Finalist certificate, New York Radio Festivals, 2003

-This programme was part of a dossier wide-ranging dossier – Angola: Picking up the Pieces – that won the One World Broadcasting Trust New Media Award in 2000.
+This programme is part of a dossier wide-ranging dossier – Angola: Picking up the Pieces – that won the One World Broadcasting Trust New Media Award in 2003.

 Original broadcast: January 22, 2003

 Radio Netherlands, the Dutch International Service, presents Looking into the Mirror: Angolans and their dark past.
 The programme is produced and presented by Eric Beauchemin.

 Our war has been brutal, very, very brutal.

 Angola’s history has been one of violations of the laws of war and combatants on any side have been using human rights abuses as a tool for advantage on the battlefield.

 Human rights is actually quite a simple thing.
 It’s all about people having certain very fundamental rights.

 Every time there has been an effort to ask for redressing or to complain against violations and abuses, there were more abuses.